English Language and Literature

 You will enjoy and benefit from English Language and Literature if you:

 - are a keen reader and enjoy studying a wide variety of texts, prose, poetry and drama, from different eras;

 - are interested in the way that people use English, both spoken and written, for communication;

 - would like to analyse in linguistic detail how writers use language and express underlying themes;

 - enjoy debating and expressing your ideas and interpretations both verbally and in writing.

-At least 7 GCSEs at Grade 4 in a range of subjects including Maths and English.
-A Grade 4 or equivalent is required in English Literature if taken at GCSE level.
+At least 7 GCSEs at Grade 4 in a range of subjects including Maths.
+A Grade 5 or equivalent is required in English Literature and English Language if taken at GCSE.